 - Sample of notable school alumni/alumnae:

-- Caroline Kennedy Schlossberg '75 - lawyer, writer, philanthropist
+- Caroline Kennedy Schlossberg '75 - Lawyer, writer, ambassador, and philanthropist

 - School Location Miles Grades Students